 2. Nature Study/Science

-There are so many science topics that can be studied on a hike!
+There are so many science topics that can be studied when homeschool hiking!
 This is a great way to put that information you learned in the classroom into action.

 If your children have learned about igneous, sedimentary, and metamorphic rocks, then identifying types of rocks you find on the hike can be fun.
 If you are really good at identifying rocks, maybe you can even name each one.
 Here is a great web-site all about rocks.
 Or grab his book and take it with you.